ShimaMasaeli91/ShimaMasaeli91/README.md

 - 💬 Ask me about **Prompt Engineering and AI Agents**

-- 💬 I am also convenient with **Vector Databases and RAG Implementation**
+- 💬 I am also convenient with **Vector Databases and RAG Embeddings**

 - 📫 How to reach me **abdollahshima@gmail.com**